News / Analysis

 Construction spending also continued contracting, 2.1% in May.

-The FOMC’s minutes yesterday reveal members taking note of the worst drop in economic activity since WW-2, but a refusal to consider negative interest rates.
+The FOMC’s minutes yesterday reveal members taking note of the worst drop in economic activity since WW-2, but a refusal to consider negative The cost of accessing money not owned. rates.

 The Senate yesterday approved an extension of its $600 bn lending program for small businesses while approving a $1.5tn infrastructure package, despite White House and Republican objections.